 - Difficulty walking, dizziness, loss of balance or coordination

 - Severe headache, neck pain or photophobia (light sensitivity) with no known cause

 If the above applies to you, here’s what you expect from our multidisciplinary team approach to stroke care:

-- Around-the-clock hours so our staff can provide you with the urgent care you need
+- Around-the-clock hours so our staff can provide you with the immediate care you need

 - A dedicated group of clinicians including nurses, a stroke coordinator, a stroke neurologist, and physical, speech, and occupational therapists

 - Swift, leading-edge diagnosis and treatment to help minimize the likelihood of loss of brain function and reduce long-term disability

 - Clinical expertise and constant monitoring by our team